Cherry (American wrestler): SmackDown! (2007–2008)

-Return to independent circuit and retirement (2008)
+Return to independent circuit (2008–present)

 After being released from World Wrestling Entertainment, Drew returned to the independent circuit.
 She began wrestling with Northeast Wrestling under the ring name Cherry Pie.
 On October 18, 2008, she teamed up with Jerry Lawler and defeated Romeo Roselli and Velvet Sky in a mixed tag team match.

-It would also be her last and final match of her career and she would official retire from professional wrestling to explore new endeavours.
+Thirteen years after the separation, Drew along with Treiber and Reiher have reformed the Deuce 'n Domino stable and now accept bookings on the independent circuit.